Epic's Tim Sweeney: Games should strive to be platform agnostic and free from politics

 Sweeney eventually merged his open market perspective into commentary about game companies' role in the current political discourse in U.S., coming to the conclusion, "we as companies need to divorce ourselves from politics," particularly when it comes to player discourse and content creation.

-"We have to create a very clear separation between church and state," he added, saying that "there's no reason to drag divisive [politics] like that into gaming at all."
+"We have to create a very clear separation between church and state," he added, saying that "there's no reason to drag divisive topics...into gaming at all."
 He also laughed at the notion of someone allowing political affiliations to dictate where they might buy a chicken sandwich, a not so subtle reference to fast food chain Chick-Fil-A's past anti-gay political contributions and commentary.

 "We need to respect gamer rights and freedoms," said Sweeney. "…We're all going to have to be steadfast in fighting for these things."